Paul Fleischman's Official Website

 At last--new poems for graduates of Joyful Noise.
 A collection of three longer poems for a quartet of family or friends: "The Quiet Evenings Here," "Seventh Grade Soap Opera," and "Ghosts' Grace."
 Toe-tapping, tongue-flapping fun.
 Illustrated by Beppe Giacobbe.

-All ages / Hardcover and paperback (Candlewick)
+All ages / Hardcover (Candlewick)

-M I D D L E G R A D E F I C T I O N
+M I D D L E G R A D E

 THE HALF-A-MOON INN